matiaszo/representingFunctionsCSharp/README.md

 # representingFunctionsCSharp
-A elegant way of representing functions
+An elegant way of representing functions